Unauthorized Possession of a Catalytic Converter: Texas Penal Code §31.21

 The Texas Unauthorized Possession of a Catalytic Converter law gives police the right to arrest you if they believe you possesed a catalytic converter that was removed from a car that wasn’t yours and you didn’t come to possess that catalytic converter in the normal course of your business.

-The legislature passed this law in 2023.
-I think this law will have some difficulty in enforcement due to the fact that it seems easy to subvert.
-Anyone having a possession of a catalytic converter would claim that they came in possession of it through the course of their business.
+I think this law will be difficult to enforce due to the fact that it seems easy to subvert.
+Under the law, anyone caught with a catalytic converter that would otherwise be illegal could avoid liability by claiming that they came into possession of it through the course of their business.

 In passing the law, the legislature cited a “dramatic” increase in catalytic converter thefts in Houston, from 375 in 2019 to 7,822 in 2021.
 In the legislative analysis, the legislature said catalytic converter thefts are increasingly becoming a more violent crime with gangs and robbery crews creating dangerous crime rings.